This article helps you:

 This feature is available to users on Growth and Enterprise plans only.
 See our pricing page for more details.

-First and foremost, events will not appear in any Amplitude charts until instrumentation is complete, so make sure you've got that done.
-You'll definitely want to read our article on building charts in Amplitude.
+First of all, events can't appear in any Amplitude charts until instrumentation is complete, so make sure you've got that done.
+You should definitely read our article on building charts in Amplitude.

-If you're already familiar with Amplitude, the first thing you'll notice about the Compass chart is that it doesn't work the same way other Amplitude charts work.
+The Compass chart doesn't work the same way most other Amplitude charts work.
 There's no Event Module, no Segmentation Module, and no Measured As Module:

-When you first open a Compass chart, you'll see a heat map view that shows the likelihood of new users being retained into their second week, based on both the events they fire, and when they fire them.
-In this example, we see that users who start a session on their first day are less likely to be retained.
-This is probably because all new users will start a session on their first day—they have to start a session to become a new user in the first place, and since they haven't yet had a chance to interact with your product beyond that, it's not an especially predictive event.
+When you first open a Compass chart, you see a heat map view that shows the likelihood of retaining new users into their second week, based on both the events they trigger and when they trigger them.
+In this example, we see that users who start a session on their first day are less likely to retain.
+This is probably because all new users start a session on their first day—they have to start a session to become a new user in the first place, and since they haven't yet had a chance to interact with your product beyond that, it's not an especially predictive event.

-But if they also edit their profile on that first day, they're much more likely to be retained into the second week: the correlation rates between firing those events on day 1 and sticking around for another week are 0.21 for starting a session, versus 0.47 for editing their profile.
-(We'll talk about correlation in the article on interpreting your Compass chart.)
+But if they also search for a song or video on that first day, they're much more likely to retain into the second week: the correlation rates between triggering those events on day 1 and sticking around for another week are 0.40 for starting a session, versus 0.72 for searching for a song.
+(We discuss correlation in the article on interpreting your Compass chart.)

 To build a Compass chart, follow these steps:

-1. In the left-side module, select the user cohort you're interested in from the For users in the following cohort dropdown.
-This will be your base cohort.
-Amplitude will populate this list with the cohorts you've already created.
-If you have not previously created any cohorts, you will only be able to select New Users.
+In the left-side module, select the user cohort you're interested in from the For users in the following cohort dropdown.
+This is your base cohort.
+Amplitude populates this list with the cohorts you've already created.
+If this is your first cohort, you can only select New Users.

-Users will be included in these cohorts if they were new during the time frame of your analysis, and if they fired an active event in the week (or month) listed after they were new.
+These cohorts include users who were new during the time frame of your analysis, and if they fired an active event in the week (or month) listed after they were new.

 To add your Compass report to a dashboard, follow these steps: